-Recently, I’ve been playing around with my roasted vegetables, especially the size I cut them and the oven temperature, then evaluating how these variables impact the way the vegetables cook.
+Recently, I’ve been playing around with my roasted vegetables (including Roasted Carrots), especially the size I cut them and the oven temperature, then evaluating how these variables impact the way the vegetables cook.
 Yes, this is the kind of thing I do for fun.
 How do I have friends?

 The results surprised me!
 Today, I’m sharing a recipe for how to make the BEST EVER roasted broccoli.

 This perfect roasted broccoli excels in flavor and in texture.
 It’s perfectly crispy (especially those yummy tips!), and the sweet, caramelized notes are more pronounced.